 Judge shared the pride he felt in Severna Park watching Parijita Bastola’s recent run on national television with NBC’s “The Voice” and how that pride changed as the recent video circulated around the world.
 He also recounted a swim meet last month, where he serves as team captain, that occurred soon after his school started making headlines for the wrong reason.

 “It’s clear what you’re associated with,” Judge said.
 “How was I supposed to show school spirit?”

 Monroe noted that students at her school each have their own clusters and it makes it hard to truly get to know a lot of their peers.

 While many of the seniors at the discussion said they were pleased the video was released to bring attention to bullying, they also echoed a sentiment shared by Bedell during his remarks.

 “What about the things that aren’t on video?”
 Judge said.

-Gerig said the school’s SGA and student body are a resilient group as he listed off initiatives that students are spearheading in the face of the recent adversity.
+Gerig said the school’s SGA and student body are a resilient group as he listed initiatives that students and faculty are spearheading in the face of the recent adversity.

 “I’m still proud to be a Severna Park Falcon,” Gerig said.

 Zach Sparks and Sarah Sternhagen contributed to this story.